dwmkerr/tripweather/README.md

 - [x] feat: require sign in alert
 - [x] bug: weather outside of UK doesn't ever seem to show, even though GPS coordinates seem correct
 - [x] feat: when using favorites if not logged in use set alert context to show a login alert with a login action
-- [ ] feat: favorite icon in red, on the left, require sign in to use
+- [x] feat: favorite icon in red, on the left
 - [ ] feat: enable add only when valid gps and mask gps input
 - [ ] bug: clear selection on favorite/address/gps add
 - [ ] feat: debounce search input